alejandroaviles/fkpt/README.md

 Hu-Sawicky f(R) is the only modified gravity model implemented so far.
 It is straightforward to do it for other models, hope I can find the time to do it soon.
 Contact me if you have questions about how to do it.

+If you run the LCDM model, it will use the exact time dependence for the kernels.

 ## Instructions for C